green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT INSERT ON TABLE network_intercepts TO client;
 GRANT USAGE, SELECT ON SEQUENCE network_intercepts_id_seq TO client;

+GRANT SELECT, INSERT ON TABLE measurement_metrics TO client;
+GRANT USAGE, SELECT ON SEQUENCE measurement_metrics_id_seq TO client;

-GRANT SELECT, INSERT ON TABLE measurements TO client;
+GRANT SELECT, INSERT ON TABLE measurement_values TO client;
-GRANT USAGE, SELECT ON SEQUENCE stats_id_seq TO client;
+GRANT USAGE, SELECT ON SEQUENCE measurement_values_id_seq TO client;

 GRANT INSERT ON TABLE notes TO client;
 GRANT USAGE, SELECT ON SEQUENCE notes_id_seq TO client;